Antetokounmpo, Bledsoe lead Bucks past Nuggets, 104-98

 After trailing by 10 to start the third quarter, the Bucks grabbed the lead late in the period on a slam dunk by Antetokounmpo.

 Denver used a 17-4 to start the second quarter to build a 17-point lead and held a 56-46 advantage at the half.
-Milwaukee closed the half on a 10-3 run, capped by Brook Lopez's 3-pointer.
+Milwaukee closed the half on a 10-3 run.

 The Nuggets led 29-25 after the first quarter, sparked by nine points from Gary Harris.